 Donotpay: The most prolific legal bot

-Arguably one of the most well-known chatbots is DonotPay.
+Arguably one of the most well-known chatbot apps is DonotPay.

 You may not know of the company, but you’ve definitely seen one of the articles about it.